Elementary School Transition Updates

 - What is the legal authority for these decisions?

-- The District will not renew its 45/15 application; all schools will be on the traditional calendar.
+- The District did not renew its 45/15 application; all schools are on the traditional calendar.

 - The District will adhere to elementary students attending the school of their residence with a multi-year approach.